-As required by Section 14A of the Exchange Act, we are seeking advisory shareholder approval of the compensation of our named executive officers as disclosed in the section of this Proxy Statement titled "Compensation Discussion and Analysis" including the tables that follow.
+As required by Section 14A of the Exchange Act, we are seeking advisory shareholder approval of the compensation of our NEOs as disclosed in the section of this Proxy Statement titled "Compensation Discussion and Analysis" including the tables that follow.
 We are asking shareholders to vote on the following advisory resolution:

-"RESOLVED, that the holders of the Company's common stock advise that they approve the compensation of the Company's named executive officers as disclosed pursuant to the compensation disclosure rules of the SEC (which disclosure includes the Compensation Discussion and Analysis, the compensation tables and the related footnotes, and the narrative information accompanying the tables)."
+"RESOLVED, that the holders of the Company's common stock advise that they approve the compensation of the Company's NEOs as disclosed pursuant to the compensation disclosure rules of the SEC (which disclosure includes the Compensation Discussion and Analysis, the compensation tables and the related footnotes, and the narrative information accompanying the tables)."

-Although your vote is advisory and therefore non-binding, the Board of Directors will consider the outcome of the vote when considering future executive compensation decisions for named executive officers.
-We urge shareholders to read the Compensation Discussion and Analysis ("CD&A") section of this Proxy Statement, which details our compensation actions for the year ended December 31, 2016.
-As described in the CD&A, we believe that the compensation paid to our named executive officers for 2016 appropriately considers our demonstrated ability to increase revenue, net income and profitability over the short- and long-term because of the continued leadership of these named executive officers.
-We believe that our compensation programs and policies and the compensation decisions for 2016 as described in the CD&A appropriately reward our named executive officers for their and the Company's performance and we believe that these programs and policies will assist us in retaining our senior leadership team.
+Although your vote is advisory and therefore non-binding, the Board of Directors will consider the outcome of the vote when considering future executive compensation decisions for NEOs.
+We urge shareholders to read the Compensation Discussion and Analysis ("CD&A") section of this Proxy Statement, which details our compensation actions for the year ended December 31, 2017.
+As described in the CD&A, we believe that the compensation paid to our NEOs for 2017 appropriately considers our demonstrated ability to increase revenue, net income and profitability over the short- and long-term because of the continued leadership of these NEOs.
+We believe that our compensation programs and policies and the compensation decisions for 2017 as described in the CD&A appropriately reward our NEOs for their and the Company's performance and we believe that these programs and policies will assist us in retaining our senior leadership team.

-The Board recommends that shareholders vote FOR approval of the compensation of the Company's named executive officers as disclosed pursuant to the compensation disclosure rules of the SEC (which disclosure includes the Compensation Discussion and Analysis, the compensation tables and the related footnotes, and the narrative information accompanying the tables).
+The Board recommends that shareholders vote FOR approval of the compensation of the Company's NEOs as disclosed pursuant to the compensation disclosure rules of the SEC (which disclosure includes the Compensation Discussion and Analysis, the compensation tables and the related footnotes, and the narrative information accompanying the tables).